 You can also register your details with us.
 You'll receive information tailored to your interests, including email updates on the latest news and events happening at our university.

 Carefully read the details of your chosen course and make sure that you meet its specific entry requirements.
 You can easily access this information using our course search.

-All students must also meet UEA’s general entry requirements, so they’re worth a look too.
+All students must also meet UEA’s general entry requirements for Postgraduate Taught programmes or entry requirements for Postgraduate Research Degrees, so they’re worth a look too.

 If this situation arises, we completely understand that you may want to know why your application wasn’t successful at UEA.
 You can apply to receive feedback by writing to us within three months of the date you received notification that your application was unsuccessful.
 Our Admissions Office will then provide personal feedback, in writing, normally within 15 working days of receiving your request, unless they notify you otherwise.

 For more detail on this process, explore our Feedback Policy.

 Appealing decisions is well within your power, so long as your application has not been rejected on academic grounds.
 You can request a formal review in writing of the final decision made on an application.
 To do this, you need to email the relevant Admissions Office and detail the reason(s) why you are making an appeal.

 For all Postgraduate Taught courses please contact firstname.lastname@example.org.

 For all Postgraduate Research Degrees, please contact email@example.com.

 The Admissions Office will then conduct a thorough review.
 They will ensure that all information within your application is taken into account: ensuring zero misinterpretations and 100% correct procedures.
 This takes 10 working days, after which you’ll hear whether the appeal has been upheld, or rejected.